TrebledJ/trebledj.github.io/content/posts/infosec/secure-your-santa/2024-12-25-twelve-days-to-secure-your-systems.md

 ## General comments

-During my pentesting experience, I observed some good and poor designs which can be generalised to wider statements about community/industry mindset.
-Here are my observations...
+During my pentesting experience, I observed countless poor designs, but also some well-hardened ones!
+Here are three such observations, generalised and applicable across the industry.

 ### 4. Encapsulation is good for security